sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Network Information - Can be used to determine what internet connection is being used I.e wifi, cellular etc
 - Vibration - Trigger vibration in mobile devices
 - Battery - Detect if the battery is low on the device
-- classList - A performance optimized API to manipulate classes on elements. div.classList.add("class"); IE10+

 <h3>JavaScript Frameworks</h3>